gradientbear/notion-assistant-alexa-skill/docs/NOTION_OAUTH_SETUP.md

 Fill in the form:

 - **Integration name**:
-  - Example: "Notion Assistant Alexa Skill"
+  - Example: "Notion Data Alexa Skill"
   - This name will be shown to users during OAuth

 - **Logo** (optional):